Frogger-Software/Scennit-Website/README.md

 # Build/Run Instructions

 ## Build Instructions
-1. have nodeJS installed on your computer
+1. have nodeJS and mySQL installed on your computer
 2. open the file with a terminal
+3. copy text of 'db dump' in config folder
+4. paste and execute in workbench
-3. cd application
+5. cd application
-4. npm install
+6. npm install

 ## Run Instructions
 1. npm start